Skip to Main Content Back to Top Let's Talk

 Higginbotham H logo

-Flood preparedness is important – floods can happen unexpectedly.
+Flood preparedness is important, and floods can happen unexpectedly.
 A pipe can burst in your basement, a local river level can rise and heavy rains can cause flash floods.
 Plus, hurricanes cause massive floods that damage entire cities.

 You don’t have to remain vulnerable to disaster.
 This article will help you understand what kind of damage can be caused by a flood, how you can prepare your home to mitigate possible damage and what kind of insurance you can get to protect yourself.

-The Risks of Flooding Damage to Your Home, Condo or Townhouse
+Risks of Flood Damage to Your Home, Condo or Townhouse

 Damage to Property